silviamaggi/smd-com/_posts/2017-06-14-shutter-hub-open-retina-festival.md

   - exhibition
   - edinburgh
   - uk
-description: I am excited to announce that my photo The Day I Glimpsed Inside Your Soul will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival.
+description: My photo The Day I Glimpsed Inside Your Soul will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival.
 featured-image: feat-the-day-i-glimpsed-inside-your-soul.jpg
 ---
 I am excited and honoured to announce that my photo _The Day I Glimpsed Inside Your Soul_ will be part of the _Shutter Hub Open Exhibition 2017_, at the _Retina Scottish International Photography Festival_.